How to Do Laundry in an RV Without Washer & Dryer Hookups

 You can wash them in the sink and wring them out by hand, but if you're washing clothes on a regular basis, you may want to purchase some products that will make the job a little easier, such as this agitator to help you swish your clothes around and pull soap through them as you're washing them in a 5-gallon bucket.

-Another product to consider for hand washing clothing is this laundry washing bag, which comes in two sizes.
+Another product to consider for hand-washing clothing is this laundry washing bag, which comes in two sizes.

 Solutions for Wringing and Spinning Laundry After Washing

-After your clothes are clean, you'll need to wring them out before hanging them to dry, which can be tiring for your hands.
 A clothes wringer will make this job a lot easier.
 This traditional style clothes wringer can be clipped onto the edge of a counter or the rim of a 5-gallon bucket.

 Another option that would be a lot cheaper is this mop bucket, which I personally own.
-It spins the drainer basket when you pump the peddle with your foot, and even though it's not advertised as a laundry product, I think it would work well for this purpose.
+It spins the drainer basket when you pump the peddle with your foot, and even though it’s not advertised as a laundry product, it would work well for this purpose.

-If have reliable access to electricity, you can upgrade your hand washing game with this collapsible mini washing machine that does the agitating for you and includes a spin cycle.
+If have reliable access to electricity, you can upgrade your hand-washing game with this collapsible mini washing machine that does the agitating for you and includes a spin cycle.

 Where to Hang Laundry to Dry in an RV